butaixianran/DazToBlender/README.md

 * Try to set position and rotation for env props like lights.
 * Merge eyelashes into body mesh, so you can export morphs from blender to other 3D tools.
 * Re-write material function, now it converts Daz's shader to Principled BSDF shader.
 So you can export all textures when exporting it from blender.
+* Fixed node arranging function for Principled shader
 * Add options for importing:
   - Use Principled shader: Uncheck to use iray shader
   - Custom Shape: Check to use custom shapes for bones
   - Use Drivers: Check to use drivers for morphs(shape keys on mesh).
 There are some bugs in those drivers expressions, it's your choice.
-  - > Be noticed, EyeClosed morph is not a real morph, it is a driver of EyeClosedL and EyeClosedR.
+  - > Be noticed, EyeClosed shape key is not a real shape key, it is a driver of EyeClosedL and EyeClosedR.
 If you don't use drivers, EyeClosed shape key won't work, you need to set EyeClosedL and EyeClosedR directly.

 ---
 * Owner: [Daz 3D][OwnerURL] – [@Daz3d][TwitterURL]